What is the best travel insurance for people with Cystic Fibrosis sufferers?

 Do you need to get travel insurance if you have cystic fibrosis?
 Here’s what you need to know

-Cystic Fibrosis is a condition which affects over 10,000 people in the UK, and if you’ve been diagnosed and are planning a trip overseas, it’s essential to have the right travel insurance in place.
+1 in every 25 people are estimated to be carriers of cystic fibrosis, and if you’ve been diagnosed and are planning a trip overseas, it’s essential to have the right travel insurance in place.

 Finding the right policy can allow you to benefit from cover that includes 24-hour emergency medical assistance.
-Some policies can also help you replace lost medication – providing peace of mind that help is on hand if there is a hitch.
+Some policies can also help you replace lost medication, so you have peace of mind that help is on hand if there is a hitch.

-But not all insurers offer specialist cover for cystic fibrosis – so make sure you get the right travel insurance policy to meet your requirements, and always declare all your pre-existing conditions to avoid invalidating your policy.
+However, not all insurers offer specialist cover for cystic fibrosis – so make sure you get the right travel insurance policy to meet your requirements, and always declare your pre-existing conditions to avoid invalidating your policy.
 Our guide answers the key questions.

-Make sure you buy your travel insurance as soon as you book your holiday – this enables you to claim for cancellation if you need to in the event that you’re unable to travel.
-Give yourself time to compare options and thoroughly read the terms and conditions to make sure the policy is right for you.
+Make sure you buy your travel insurance as soon as you book your holiday, as this enables you to claim for cancellation in the event that you’re unable to travel.
+Give yourself enough time to compare options before your trip and thoroughly read the terms and conditions to find the policy that is right for you.